The Jack O’Lantern mushroom is the more common name for the Omphalotus olearius mushroom, but there are several species the name can refer to.

 Omphalotus illudens Medical Research

 In this video, Paul Stamets, a prominent fungi advocate, refers to an old adage when he states, “the difference between a medicine and poison is dose.”

 He also talks about how mushrooms have great potential within them to “bolster our health.”

 While you shouldn’t consume mushrooms to cure any diseases outright, these have been used to create the experimental antitumor compounds Illuden S and Irofulven.

 Irofulven is derived from a toxin called Illudin, which is naturally found in the Jack O’Lantern mushroom.

 Before anyone goes and starts selling the mushroom itself as a cure to cancer, the toxin Illudin in its natural form alone has not been proven to have many benefits.

 However, it is an ingredient in Irofulven, which has shown to be effective in some ways to fight certain cancers.
 It is still very toxic and needs further testing.

-It seems Irofulven is undergoing clinical trials in Denmark and there is still hope in realizing its full clinical potential.
+It seems Irofulven is undergoing clinical trials in Denmark and there is still hope of realizing its full clinical potential.